Ongoing Programs and Activities

 Helping Hands collects donations of food and gifts for families that are struggling financially during the holidays.
 Donation boxes can be found at the Barnard General Store.

-Green up Day – On the first Saturday of May, we celebrate spring’s verdant flush by cleaning up the debris revealed by winter’s retreat.
-Join us at the Town Hall, where you can munch on snacks, catch up with neighbors, and put our garbage bags to use with some good old fashioned spring cleaning.
+Green up Day – On the first Saturday of May, Helping Hands organizes Green-Up Day to celebrate spring’s verdant flush by cleaning up the debris revealed by winter’s retreat.
+Join us that morning on the porch of the Barnard General Store, where you can munch on snacks, sign up for a raffle for two $25 gift cards to be used at the BGS, catch up with neighbors, and put our garbage bags to use with some good old-fashioned spring cleaning.
 We do the work and the town foots the disposal fee.